hypertrial/wildfires_map/README.md

 # Wildfire Spread Interactive Map

-> **⚠️ Early Development Phase**: This is an open-source [Hypertrial.ai](https://hypertrial.ai) project in its very early phase.
+> **Early Development Phase**: This is an open-source [Hypertrial.ai](https://hypertrial.ai) project in its very early phase.
 Features and functionality are actively being developed.

 An interactive web application for visualizing wildfire forecast data using modern web technologies.

-## 🚀 Quick Start
+## Quick Start

 ```bash
 # Install dependencies